edumeet/edumeet/README.md

 npm i && npm run build
 ```

-This will build the client application and copy everythink to `server/public` from where the server can host client code to browser requests.
+This will build the client application and copy everything to `server/public` from where the server can host client code to browser requests.

 * Set up the server: